 Current tax assets and liabilities for the current period are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted at the reporting date.
+The tax rates and tax laws used to compute the amount are those that have been enacted or substantively enacted as at the reporting date.